fabOnReact/dotfiles-ubuntu/README.markdown

 TODO:

-- Use tags in autocompletion (currently used for imports)
+- Use tags in autocompletion (currently used for imports) coc-tag

 The basic setup was taken from [Upcase](https://thoughtbot.com/upcase/) courses on vim/tmux.
 Videos/Blog coming soon at https://fabriziobertoglio.xyz